seating

 This discussion is tabled

-So I was delighted, a few months ago, to discover a modern tool that’s ideally suited to rapidly measure room dimensions, the Bosch DLR130K Distance Measurer, as shown above [Update May 6, 2017: The DLR130 model has been discontinued; the newer Bosch GLM 35 looks great too!].
-The DLR130 unit uses a laser to measure distance; the DLR130K is a kit that includes the unit, a belt pouch, and four AAA batteries.
+So I was delighted to discover a modern tool that’s ideally suited to rapidly measure room dimensions, the Bosch DLR130K Distance Measurer, as shown above [Update May 6, 2017: The DLR130 model has been discontinued; the newer Bosch GLM 35 looks great too!].
+The DLR130 unit uses a laser to measure distance.
+The DLR130K is a kit that includes the unit, a belt pouch, and four AAA batteries.

 This little gem is smaller and lighter than my 25′ tape measure.
 In about a second, it measures distances up to 130′ [40 m.] within 1/16″, not that I need anything that accurate.
 By standing in the middle of a really large room and measuring the distances to the opposite walls, you can handle room dimensions up to 260′.
 The unit will calculate area and volume too if, for some reason, you need to.
 The batteries are claimed to last for 30,000 measurements.